 Do not request a sect title: Just don’t do it, brah.
 Nothing good will happen.

 Common Questions (with Answers)

-We get a lot of emails about the same things, mostly because nobody reads the guide or FAQ.
+We get a lot of emails about the same things, mostly because nobody reads the knowledge base.
 Please do that, then email us with any other questions!
 Or, ask your question here in the forums.
 That’s probably faster, anyways.